 A springtime visit offers the chance to enjoy Japan's iconic cherry blossoms.
 Though flowers are often associated with warm weather, you'll most likely need a coat and a warm beverage to enjoy a traditional hanami picnic beneath the blossoms.
 The cherry-blossom front sweeps from the south of the country to the north, beginning in January in Okinawa and ending in May in Hokkaido.
 If you arrive too early or late for the cherry-blossom front, you can still enjoy many other beautiful flowers.
 For example, plum blossoms herald the arrival of spring around February in many parts of the country.
 Alternatively, you can enjoy a stroll through a wisteria tunnel in full bloom around late April in different parts of the country.

 Japan's rainy season generally lasts from the start of June through mid-July.
-Don't let the rain put you off, though, since weather conditions at this time tend to be quite comfortable compared to the hot humidity of late summer and early autumn.
+Don't let the rain put you off, though, since weather conditions at this time tend to be quite comfortable compared to the hot humidity of summer.
 Rainfall, meanwhile, adds to the mysterious atmosphere in traditionally sacred areas of such parks as Ise-Shima National Park and Yoshino-Kumano National Park.

 Japan's typhoon season peaks around August and September.
 While you can still travel during this period, you should take typhoons seriously and avoid outdoor activities in the parks.
 Japan's stunning autumn colors emerge as the typhoon season draws to a close.
 Initially, the leaves begin to change in September in Hokkaido, with the last leaves falling in December in southern parts of the country.
 This is a golden time for hiking in Japan, but expect crowds in popular areas, particularly on three-day weekends.

 Daisetsuzan alpine meadow in autumn, Daisetsuzan National Park